CAProgramming/Getting-Started/install_windows.md

 * [32 bit Cygwin](http://cygwin.com/setup-x86.exe)
 * [64 bit Cygwin](http://cygwin.com/setup-x86_64.exe)

 Once it downloads, run the exe file.
-You can leave everything at the default.
+You can leave everything at the default, and choose the first download mirror.

 It should take some time to install, and once finishes, you should have a program on your computer called `Cygwin-Terminal`.
 Open it to